 From ACG Legislative and Public Policy Council Chair, Whitfield L. Knapple, MD, FACG

-Good news: Rep. Michael Burgess, MD (R-TX) has introduced a bill that waives budget-neutrality rules for one year, preventing these cuts from being implemented by offsetting the costs with leftover Provider Relief Fund money.
+Good news: Rep. Michael Burgess, MD (R-TX) has introduced a bill that waives budget-neutrality rules for one year, offset with leftover allocations in the Provider Relief Fund.
 As you know, this program was part of the CARES Act passed in the spring of 2020.
-This idea is also generating some interest in the U.S. Senate as well.
-ACG will continue to update you on any new developments.

 Letter to House Leadership is Still Open: Reps.
 Ami Bera, MD (D-CA) and Larry Bucshon, MD (R-IN) are leading this letter urging Congressional leaders to address the E/M and budget-neutrality issue in any upcoming legislation moving through the House.
-We have over 100 commitments thus far and need to continue this momentum!
-The deadline to sign is October 16th.
+Why another letter?
+Congressional action begets more action.
+We need to continue this momentum.
 Please urge your representatives to sign this letter!

-Over 160 U.S. House members signed the letter led by Roger Marshall, MD (R-KS) to HHS Secretary Azar and CMS Administrator Verma, urging them to address and prevent these reimbursement cuts in the CY 2021 Medicare Physician Fee Schedule.
+Last week, over 160 U.S. House members signed the letter to HHS Secretary Azar and CMS Administrator Verma, urging them to address and prevent these reimbursement cuts in the CY 2021 Medicare Physician Fee Schedule.
 Click here to view the final letter.
 In August, Rep. Bobby Rush (D-IL) championed a letter to House leadership asking for a 2 year budget neutrality waiver.
-Rep. Rush is also a sponsor of Dr. Burgess' bill mentioned above.
 In July, ACG and the GI societies joined over 100 specialty societies on a letter asking Secretary of HHS Alex Azar that the agency use its authority under the public health emergency (PHE) declaration to waive budget neutrality for the changes.

 Register Today for the ACG Practice Management Summit